Insurance

 Most of the time, such activities represent little or no additional risk.
 However, larger events or unusual activities can present more significant ones.
 These will need to be properly managed to ensure people remain safe.

-Community outreach that happens on church premises is included on your church insurance policy.
-Holding events such as messy church for example, is already considered to be part of the usual activities run by churches.
+Community outreach that happens on church premises is included in your church insurance policy.
+Holding events such as messy church, for example, is already considered to be part of the usual activities run by churches.

 Events away from the church